 Certain measures remain in place beyond Level 0 in line with Scottish Government guidelines.

-Video consultations are encouraged for all: Allowing assessment and advice supported by video and email resources without the need for you to leave your home.
+Video consultations remain an option: Allowing assessment and advice supported by video and email resources without the need for you to leave your home.
 Especially relevant if you have underlying health concerns that put you at higher risk during the pandemic – find out more about video consultations below and book online.